Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Rheumatoid arthritis is a systemic disease that can potentially affect any organ.
-Neurologic complications in particular are well recognized, causing distinct increase in morbidity and mortality.
-Multidisciplinary conservative therapies include disease activity control with disease-modifying antirheumatic drugs, glucocorticoids, and new biological agents, in addition to symptomatic treatments such as rest, restriction of activity, moist heat, NSAIDs, gentle massage, etc. Neurologic complications of newer biological therapies and immunosuppressive drugs represent an increasing clinical challenge.
-Cervical collar, physical therapy, and occupational therapies also have a role.
-Survival rate is significantly decreased in patients with rheumatoid arthritis and neurologic complications.
+Rheumatoid arthritis is a systemic autoimmune disease that can potentially affect any organ.
+Neurologic complications are well recognized, causing distinct increases in morbidity and mortality.
+Multidisciplinary conservative therapies include disease activity control with disease-modifying antirheumatic drugs, glucocorticoids, and new biological agents, in addition to symptomatic treatments.
+Neurologic complications of newer biological therapies and immunosuppressive drugs represent an increasing clinical challenge.
+Physical and occupational therapies also have a role.

 • Neurologic complications of newer biological therapies and immunosuppressive drugs are an increasing concern. |

 Neurologic complications of rheumatoid arthritis have been known for many years.
-In the 19th century Piters and Villard (107) and later Bannatyne (08) described peripheral neuropathy due to rheumatoid arthritis.
-Bannatyne described infiltration of small round cells in the nerve sheath, in the perivascular region, and among nerve fibers, as well as thickening of intima of blood vessels with encroachment on the vascular luminal wall (08).
-In 1942 Freund and colleagues reviewed the earlier reports on the rheumatoid arthritis neuropathy and reported “perineuritic nodules” in autopsied specimens of rheumatoid arthritis patients (45).
+In the 19th century, Piters and Villard and later Bannatyne described infiltration of small round cells in the nerve sheath, in the perivascular region, and among nerve fibers, as well as thickening of intima of blood vessels with encroachment on the vascular luminal wall.
+In 1942 Freund and colleagues reviewed the earlier reports on the rheumatoid arthritis neuropathy and reported “perineuritic nodules” in autopsied specimens of patients with rheumatoid arthritis.
 These nodules consisted of chronic inflammatory cells in peripheral nerves.
-However, the significance of these observations was unknown until Ball described the presence of systemic arteritis that included peripheral neuropathy, which could complicate rheumatoid arthritis (07).
-Three years later, Hart and colleagues reported 10 rheumatoid arthritis patients with peripheral neuropathy and attributed it to diffuse arteritis (54).
+However, the significance of these observations was unknown until Ball described the presence of systemic arteritis that included peripheral neuropathy, which could complicate rheumatoid arthritis.
+Three years later, Hart and colleagues reported 10 rheumatoid arthritis patients with peripheral neuropathy and attributed it to diffuse arteritis (16).
 Neuropathy, therefore, was considered as an important complication of rheumatoid arthritis.
-Lastly, Ferguson and Slocumb indicated that development of peripheral neuropathy in rheumatoid arthritis has prognostic values (43).
+Lastly, Ferguson and Slocumb indicated that development of peripheral neuropathy in rheumatoid arthritis has prognostic values (13).
 In their view, rheumatoid arthritis patients with peripheral neuropathy due to vasculitis had decreased survival compared to patients without neuropathy.
 With introduction of modern neurology in the last 25 years, other neurologic complications of rheumatoid arthritis such as cerebral vasculitis and cervical myelopathy have also been recognized.

 Rheumatoid arthritis is a chronic inflammatory arthropathy, often occurring as part of a more systemic immunopathological syndrome, of unknown etiology.
 It is characterized by persistent inflammatory synovitis that usually involves peripheral joints in a symmetric distribution.
 The hallmark of rheumatoid arthritis is synovial inflammation that causes cartilage destruction, bone erosion, and subsequent alterations of joint structure.
 The course of rheumatoid arthritis can be variable.
 Some patients have only a mild oligoarticular disease of short duration with minimal joint damage, whereas a larger group of patients experience a destructive and progressive disease with remarkable functional impairment.
 Other patients manifest involvement of other organ systems including the nervous system.
 The 1987 revised criteria for the classification and diagnosis of rheumatoid arthritis are presented in Table 1.